joshvillbrandt/django-quick-start-app/README.md

 # Setup

 By this point, you should already have a Django project set up.
-Fix that first if you don't.
+If you haven't, check out [django-quick-start-project](http://github.com/joshvillbrandt/django-quick-start-project).
 Once you do, run the command below replacing app_name with the name of your new app.

-If you are new do Django or haven't used django-quick-start-app, you might want to name your app 'polls' since this quick start app includes the polls models from the Django tutorial.
-Don't worry though, as soon as you are ready to start your own model, you can make a new app just as easily.

     cd project
     python manage.py startapp --template=https://github.com/joshvillbrandt/django-quick-start-project/archive/master.zip app_name